 Buy into other currencies.

-I’m somewhat tempted to diversify a bit into hard currency.
-It’s been in the back of our minds for a while now but we’re still far from executing this plan.
-What’s great is that there’s a straightforward way to go ahead and do this, care of Everbank.
-This sounds like an intriguing idea, but we’re still mulling over this decision for now.
+I’ve become tempted to diversify into foreign currency.
+This diversification strategy has been in the back of our minds for a while now and we’ve been working to execute this plan.
+What’s great is that there’s a straightforward way to go ahead and do this, care of EverBank.
+This sounds like an intriguing idea which more people should look into.

 Keep some assets in foreign lands.